radrow/ddtrace/EVALUATION.md

 To reproduce *Figures 15 and 16* in the paper, please run the following command.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh
 ```

-**Note:** the command above may take about one hour to finish (tested on Fedora 42 running on 11th Gen Intel Core i7-1185G7 with **32GB of RAM**).
-For a less resource-intensive variant, run the command below instead (this one takes about 10 minutes on the same machine; needs 10GB of available RAM).
-Note that we used the command above to obtain our results, thus the outputs of the following command might be less similar to the figures in the paper.
+**Note:** the command above takes about **one hour** to complete on a computer with Intel Core i7-1185G7 (4 CPU cores) and **32GB of RAM**, running Fedora 42.
+This is what we used to obtain the results in the paper.

+For a less resource-intensive variant (which may less accurately align to the results in the paper), you can run the following command instead: it takes about 10 minutes on the same computer, and needs **10GB of available RAM**.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh medium